voceconnect/grunt-composer/README.md

 This is an object which you should use to send -D arguments to the php binary.

+#### options.cwd
+Type: String

+This is the working directory, normally where the composer.json is located.

 #### options.composerLocation
 Type: `String`
 Defaut value: `composer`

 The binary to use for composer if not installed globally.

+If `options.cwd` is present, `options.composerLocation` is relative to that directory.

 ## Running Composer Commands